This chapter describes the scope rules, and most of the name lookup and flattening of Modelica.

 Reference to variables successfully looked up in an enclosing class is only allowed for variables declared as constant.
 The values of modifiers are thus resolved in the instance scope of which the modifier appears; if the use is in a modifier on a short class definition, see section 4.5.1.

 This lookup in each instance scope is performed as follows:

-Among the import names of qualified import statements in the instance scope.
+Among the import names of qualified import-clauses in the instance scope.
 The import name of import A.B.C; is C and the import name of import D=A.B.C; is D.

-Among the public members of packages imported via unqualified import-statements in the instance scope.
+Among the public members of packages imported via unqualified import-clauses in the instance scope.
 It is an error if this step produces matches from several unqualified imports.

-Import statements defined in inherited classes are ignored for the lookup, i.e. import statements are not inherited.
+The import-clauses defined in inherited classes are ignored for the lookup, i.e. import-clauses are not inherited.

 For a composite name of the form A.B or A.B.C, etc. lookup is performed as follows:

 The first identifier (A) is looked up as defined above.